 ConTIPI’s concept has already proved itself, brought from a concept into a mature product in the market.
 The Impressa Device for Stress Urinary Incontinence, bought by Kimberly Clark Worldwide Inc, is marketed by Kimberly Clark Inc. under its Poise® brand (http://www.impressapro.com).

-ConTIPI Medical’s ProVate Device, for the non-surgical management of Pelvic Organ Prolapse (POP) has a CE Mark for marketing in the EU, and is currently within final clinical studies in the USA (considered an investigational device, limited by Federal (or United States) law to investigational use).
+ConTIPI Medical’s ProVate Device, for the non-surgical management of Pelvic Organ Prolapse (POP) has a 510(k) clearance from FDA for marketing in the United States, and a CE Mark for marketing in the EU.
 ConTIPI Medical intends to develop more solutions for other Pelvic Floor Disorders in women, following its unique concept.

 ConTIPI Medical is spearheaded by a strong management team with extensive experience and proven ability to bring a product from concept to market, and is backed by well-known consultants, in Israel and abroad.
 As a dedicated Research and Development (R&D) company, the entire development of its products is conducted within the company

 - The concepts behind the extensive Intellectual Property (IP) are conceived by an experienced urogynecologist

 - Early stages of idea conception and brainstorming are done internally with later involvement of external consultants.
 ConTIPI Medical is backed by well-known consultants

 - Extensive IP is further developed internally and together with the company’s patent attorneys, and is further developed into many patents applications, covering various aspects of each solution and in various jurisdictions